 Please follow our Wall Calendar Press-Ready Guide (PDF) for instructions.

-To assist you, you may use our Microsoft® Word Template for Wall Calendar Pages (DOC)
+To assist you, use our Microsoft® Word Template for Wall Calendar Pages (DOC)

 - All page elements (text, headlines, photos, etc.) are within the designated image area of 10.5" x 7.5".

 - All images are at the correct resolution – see Digital Image Specifications (PDF).

 - You have obtained permission to use any trademarked or copyrighted logos or images.

 - Pages have been carefully spell-checked and proofread.
 We do NOT proofread, edit, or make alterations and are NOT responsible for errors.
 Once you upload your pages, you can review (and even print) a proof.
 If you discover errors, correct your file, and re-upload the corrected file.

 - Each page is saved as a separate file.

 Page File Format